3manuek/3manuek.github.io/resume.md

 -----

-## Current positions
+## Current position/s

-### Ongres Inc. (ex 8kdata) - CBT (Chief for Blaming Tools)
+### Ongres Inc. (ex 8kdata) - Principal Data-Engineer
 > Remote.
 New York/Madrid
-> September 2017
+> Since September 2017 as OnGres, previously working as Consultant in 8kdata

 I'm the guy that when someone asks "Does this shit works?"
 I break it, find that it does not work or it does either.

 Database and SRE for fancy companies like Gitlab, BBM, Conrad Electronics and Postmates.

 Highlighted projects:

 - BBM (Blackberry - Emtek - Google Cloud): Live migration from Oracle to full Patroni automated cluster, from a premise based environment to Google Cloud.
 PgBouncer-Consul-Postgres